1828 New York gubernatorial election

-The 1828 New York gubernatorial election was held from November 3 to 5, 1828, to elect the Governor and Lieutenant Governor of New York.
+The 1828 New York gubernatorial election was held from November 3 to 5, 1828.
+Incumbent Governor DeWitt Clinton died in office on February 11, 1828.
+Lieutenant Governor Nathaniel Pitcher succeeded him but was not a candidate for election to the next term.

 United States Senator Martin Van Buren was elected Governor over United States Supreme Court Justice Smith Thompson and journalist Solomon Southwick.

+This is the first election to feature a winning candidate who eventually became President of the United States.

+This is the first election to also feature a winning candidate who eventually became both Vice President of the United States and President of the United States.